nickhuber/website/content/blog/bitwarden-rs-without-docker.rst

                     proxy_pass http://localhost:8000/;
             }
     }

+.. class:: aside

+    I made some extra conf files that all my domains source for nginx to easily manage Let's Encrypt and SSL settings but maybe I'll talk about that another day.

 And now it should be done.
 Without a lot of effort you have saved yourself the hassle of running a docker container and are saving some precious memory.